<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Interpublic Group: The Interpublic Group partners with various healthcare providers, primarily offering health benefits through its benefits program, which includes options from major national insurers like Aetna and UnitedHealthcare.
 This allows employees to choose plans that best fit their needs.
 Healthcare Cost Increases in 2026: In 2026, healthcare costs are projected to surge significantly, driven primarily by a combination of rising medical costs and the potential expiration of enhanced federal premium subsidies.
 This perfect storm could lead to average premium hikes of approximately 18% across the Affordable Care Act (ACA) marketplace, with some states witnessing increases exceeding 60%.
 Consequently, many consumers might see their out-of-pocket expenses escalate by over 75%, as the loss of subsidies compounds the effects of aggressive rate hikes from major insurers.
 As the healthcare landscape shifts, proactive planning for these impending costs will be crucial for individuals and families seeking to maintain coverage.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Interpublic Group employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Interpublic Group employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Interpublic Group employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'